joomla/cross-cms-compliance/audit-your-software-extension.md

 | Third parties/Subprocessors                                                                                                      |
 | -------------------------------------------------------------------------------------------------------------------------------- |
 Incase you use third parties to provide a service or a functionality, have you included it to your third parties or subprocessors list?
-Have you signed a DPA related document with the third party (in case this is a third party)?
+Have you signed a DPA related document with third parties (in case you use third parties)?

 | Notification to user                                                                                                             |
 | -------------------------------------------------------------------------------------------------------------------------------- |